 Visit this website to read more about the persistently low numbers of women in executive roles in business and in the U.S. Congress.

 However, the earnings gap between Black and White workers has not changed as much as the earnings gap between men and women has in the last half century.
 The remaining racial gap seems related both to continuing differences in education levels and to the presence of discrimination.
-Table 15.4 shows that the percentage of Blacks who complete a four-year college degree remains substantially lower than the percentage of Whites who complete college.
-According to the U.S. Census, both Whites and Blacks have higher levels of educational attainment than Hispanics and lower levels than Asians.
+Table 14.9 shows that the percentage of Black people who complete a four-year college degree remains substantially lower than the percentage of White people who complete college.
+According to the U.S. Census, both White and Black people have higher levels of educational attainment than Hispanic people and lower levels than Asian people.
 The lower average levels of education for Black workers surely explain part of the earnings gap.
 In fact, Black women who have the same levels of education and experience as White women receive, on average, about the same level of pay.
 One study shows that White and Black college graduates have identical salaries immediately after college; however, the racial wage gap widens over time, an outcome that suggests the possibility of continuing discrimination.
-Another study conducted a field experiment by responding to job advertisements with fictitious resumes with either very African American sounding names or very W sounding names and found out that White names received 50 percent more callbacks for interviews.
+Other researchers conducted a field experiment by responding to job advertisements with fictitious resumes using names that were either commonly associated with Black/African American people or names commonly associated with White people; they found that the White-associated names received 50 percent more callbacks for interviews.
 This is suggestive of discrimination in job opportunities.
 Further, as the following Clear It Up feature explains, there is evidence to support that discrimination in the housing market is connected to employment discrimination.

 Clear It Up